guilhermesilvagoncalves/kotlin-api/README.md

 After configure database, to import the data:
 * Open Postges using command line (requires access to its hosts, in case its not running locally) `psql postgres`
+* Set your terminal to manage the database you created.
+In that case, we used fairDb name:
+`\c fairDb`
 * Copy file  [DEINFO_AB_FEIRASLIVRES_2014.csv](src/main/resources/databaseFiles/DEINFO_AB_FEIRASLIVRES_2014.csv) to this specific host
 * Run command to copy the data from csv to the database, substituting the path for your application:
 `COPY fair (LONG,LAT,SETCENS,AREAP,CODDIST,DISTRITO,CODSUBPREF,SUBPREFE,REGIAO5,REGIAO8,NOME_FEIRA,REGISTRO,LOGRADOURO,NUMERO,BAIRRO,REFERENCIA) FROM '{insert-path-to-file}/DEINFO_AB_FEIRASLIVRES_2014.csv' WITH (FORMAT csv);`
-After these steps, is expected that your database is filled with a bunch of fair registers
+After these steps, is expected that your database is filled with a bunch of fair registers `select * from fair f`

 ##More info